 If you or someone you love has been catastrophically injured or wrongfully killed as a result of a crane accident, there are several different parties who may be at fault: crane operators, construction companies, site owners, engineers, or crane manufacturers.

-For over three decades, the experienced Pennsylvania catastrophic injury and wrongful death lawyers of The Reiff Law Firm have fought hard to hold these parties responsible for the serious injuries and wrongful deaths their negligence and carelessness has caused.
+For over three decades, the experienced Pennsylvania catastrophic injury, wrongful death, and auto accident lawyers of The Reiff Law Firm have fought hard to hold these parties responsible for the serious injuries and wrongful deaths their negligence and carelessness has caused.
 We have won awarded hundreds of millions to compensate crane accident victims and their families for their injuries, pain, suffering, lost wages, and mental anguish.
 Our team of product liability and premises liability experts has set the bar for holding manufacturers responsible when their recklessness ends in catastrophic injury and death.
 Contact one of our Philadelphia construction accident lawyers for a private, no-fee consultation – (215) 709-6940.